niplav/site/spans.md

 declining](#Appendix_A_Claims_That_Attention_Spans_Have_Been_Declining)—not
 just among adolescents, but among the general population.
-If so, this would be quite worrying: Much of the economy in industrialized societies is compromised of knowledge work, and knowledge work depends on attention to the task at hand: switching between tasks too often might prevent progress on complicated and difficult problems.
+If so, this would be quite worrying: Much of the economy in industrialized societies is comprised of knowledge work, and knowledge work depends on attention to the task at hand: switching between tasks too often might prevent progress on complicated and difficult problems.